- Research a state animal and write a fact sheet

-- Talk with students about research that museum artists like Ben’s father must do before creating an exhibit.
-Also show them the Acknowledgments at the back of Wonderstruck, where Brian Selznick explains the extensive research he did to create the book.
-List examples on the board.
+Step 1: Talk with students about research that museum artists, like Ben's father, must do before creating an exhibit.
+Remind students that before Ben's father created the wolf diorama, he carefully researched the animal and the region where it lived (Gunflint Lake, Minnesota).
+Show students the Acknowledgments at the back of Wonderstruck, where Brian Selznick explains the extensive research he did to create the book.
 What kinds of research did Selznick do?
 Historical?
 Geographical?
 Scientific?
+List examples on the board.

-- Explain to your class that together you are going to embark on a research project of your own.
+Step 2: Explain to the class that together you are going to embark on a research project of your own.
 Each state has a state animal.
-For example, Missouri’s state animal is the Missouri mule, and West Virginia’s state animal is the black bear.
+For example, Missouri's state animal is the Missouri mule, and West Virginia's state animal is the black bear.
 Some states have more than one.
-A state mammal is the official or representative mammal of a U.S. state.
-States also have separate state birds, and sometimes state fish or state butterflies or state reptiles.
-Ask your students: Why do you think a state picks a particular animal?
-Then share a list of state animals from a site such as statesymbolsusa.org.
+A state mammal is the official or representative mammal of a state.
+States also have separate state birds, and sometimes state fish, butterflies or reptiles.
+Ask students: Why do you think a state picks a particular animal?

-Afterwards, collect students’ pages into a classroom book or post their glogs on your class website.
+Step 7: After the presentations, collect students' pages into a classroom book or post the glogs on your class website.